-The latest in the Binary Capital blowup — and what it means for startup investing
+The latest in the Binary Capital blowup and what it means for startup investing

 A source tells Bloomberg that the young firm, which had closed its second fund last year with $175 million in commitments but barely begun to invest that capital, will be wound down.

-Binary’s portfolio companies, including from its $125 million debut fund, will either be managed by the firm’s remaining cofounder, Jonathan Teo, or its stakes will sold to other investors (presumably with some input from the founders).
+Binary’s portfolio companies, including from its $125 million debut fund, will either be managed by the firm’s remaining co-founder, Jonathan Teo, or its stakes will be sold to other investors (presumably with some input from the founders).
 A third option, says Bloomberg, would be for another investor other than Teo to manage out the firm’s current investments.
+[See updates below.]

 A report in The Information published last Thursday set off the chain of events leading to this moment.
 Its story recounted numerous occasions on which Caldbeck made unwanted advances toward women with whom he worked or who were seeking funding from Binary for their startups.